it-economics/LogAnalysis/README.md

 ```
 You can NOT start Containers alone, because the entrypoint scripts are dependent on elasticsearch and wait for it to startup.

-### Prerequisites

-Before you can run the services, you need to build the images.
-For elasticsearch, the official image is used.
-All needed images can be build via _gradle buildDocker_.
-Just go to the subfolder in ./log-analysis.
-To get an image with the example application, go to ./order-service and run _gradle buildDocker_.

-### Services
+## Services overview

 * order_service
   * Example Spring-Boot application for log generation
-  * Contains filebeat to publish log-entries to elasticsearch
+  * Contains filebeat to publish log-entries to logstash
+* logstash
+  * filtering and slicing filebeat input
+  * publish output to elasticsearch
 * elasticsearch
   * Used to index log-entries
 * kibana